 I. Allegro moderato (2/2)

-As one could expect from the absence of the violins, Gardiner’s subset of the Orchestre Révolutionnaire et Romantique (ORR) sounded wonderfully mellow and soothing.
-The characteristics of the performance and the music remained that of chamber music: at climaxes, volume was achieved through dynamics in playing, not through masses of instrumentalists.
-Gardiner’s tempo was very moderate—maybe just still about Allegro moderato in alla breve notation, but at the limit to an Andante.
+As one could expect from the absence of the violins, the subset of the Orchestre Révolutionnaire et Romantique (ORR) sounded wonderfully mellow and soothing.
+The characteristics of the performance and the music remained that of chamber music.
+At climaxes, Gardiner achieved volume through dynamics in playing, not through masses of instrumentalists.
+Gardiner selected a very moderate tempo—maybe just still about Allegro moderato in alla breve notation, but at the limit to an Andante.
 I think that this moderate pace was selected in favor of careful, light and transparent articulation, excellent phrasing, the forming of phrasing arches. the conductor avoided any harsh transitions or sudden tempo changes, keeping an eye on the musical flow.

 II.
 Scherzo: Vivace – Trio (3/4)

 While the opening movement was rather (too) moderate in the tempo, the Scherzo appeared rather fast, at the limits of what is doable (particularly on historic wind instruments).
 Still, the musicians managed to keep the articulation light, to retain a humorous character in the piece.
 There were even moments when the music appeared (almost) cradling, with light syncopes.

 In this movement, Gardiner again selected a decidedly slow tempo—for me, too slow for an Adagio non troppo in 12/8 time.
 I suspect that he did this in favor of very careful articulation.
 This allowed leaving time for ornaments and for the blooming cantilenas in the wind instruments.
 Despite the slow pace, the music did not drift off into a somber atmosphere, thanks to the bright, vivid sound of the historic wind instruments, particularly clarinets and natural horns.